Delicious and Nutritious: Tips for weaning your vegan baby

 Here are my top tips:

-If possible, it is best to breastfeed your vegan baby until 12 months, infact the Vegan Society suggest that two years is a good goal. (link to https://www.vegansociety.com/resources/nutrition-and-health/life-stages/under-fives) They will benefit from protein and calcium in breastmilk, among other nutrients.
+If possible, it is recommended to breastfeed your vegan baby until 12 months – more info on the Vegan Society website (link here).
+They will benefit from protein and calcium in breastmilk, among other nutrients.
 If you choose not to breastfeed, or stop before a year, make sure your baby has formula milk as vegan milks are not suitable for under ones except when used in cooking.
 It’s best to speak to your health visitor before using a soy-based formula.

 - Give B12 supplements